-Our 2014 The future of law – digital law firm revolution report shows that 82 per cent of respondents were either unsure or not confident that their existing legal practice business model was “future-proofed” to remain competitive in 30 years.
+Our 2014 whitepaper, The Future of Law: Digital Law Firm Revolution, shows that 82 per cent of respondents were either unsure or not confident that their existing legal practice business model was “future-proofed” to remain competitive in 30 years.
 What is your law firm’s strategy to stay ahead of the market?
 Are you on top of technology trends?

 Here are five technologies to help you prepare for increasing client demands in a rapidly changing legal landscape.

 In July 2014, Forbes reported that the “era of the small law firm is dawning”.
 With competitive prices and new technology on the rise, tweaking or reinventing your business model could help you define your value and win clients.
 New models include:

 - Increased use of non-lawyer professionals such as offshore legal vendors, virtual assistants and paralegals.

 - Specialised practice in niche areas of the law.